In Short

 - comply with all local government regulations regarding fire safety on the property, such as constructing adequate fire escapes and properly signing fire exits.

 Subject to the contents of the lease, you usually have a duty as the tenant to maintain fire equipment and comply with any maintenance obligations.
 Furthermore, you must comply with fire safety regulations for the business.
-This will require you to comply with the building’s fire safety policy, which may include:
+This will require you to adhere to the building’s fire safety policy, which may include:

 - the appointment of fire wardens;